smathy/good_sort/README.markdown

 Hate not having _the right way_&trade; to do column sorting in list (collection) views?
 Well, fear not my dear friend, for good_sort has arrived.
 Does Ajax for those with JS and regular links for those without.
-Also, as long as you load it after will_paginate, it will sniff it out and make the will_paginate view helper do the right thing with your sorted collection.

 Installation
 ------------